ownego/polaris-vue/docs/components/ActionList/README.md

   # - fileName: action-list-with-help-text.tsx
   #   title: With help text
   #   description: Use help text when the normal Verb noun syntax for the actions does not provide sufficient context for the merchant.
-  # - fileName: action-list-with-a-prefix-and-a-suffix.tsx
+  - fileName: WithPrefix.vue
-  #   title: With a prefix and a suffix
+    title: With a prefix and a suffix
-  #   description: Use help text when the normal Verb noun syntax for the actions does not provide sufficient context for the merchant.
+    description: Use help text when the normal Verb noun syntax for the actions does not provide sufficient context for the merchant.
 ---

 # {{ $frontmatter.title }}